rikhuijzer/SIRUS.jl/paper/paper.md

 # Acknowledgments

 We thank Clément Bénard for his help in re-implementing the SIRUS algorithm.
-Furthermore, we thank Anthony Bloam and Dávid Hanák (Cursor Insight) for respectively doing code reviews and finding a critical bug.
+Furthermore, we thank Anthony Blaom and Dávid Hanák (Cursor Insight) for respectively doing code reviews and finding a critical bug.

 # References